dreadwrr/pycalculator/README.md

 # pycalculator

 This calculator is from my main application and will be updated as any bugs are discovered. <br><br>

-Note: current working on output formatting for precision < 55 for linux currently testing <br><br>
+- Format adjusted for both linux and windows
 - Added support for 150 decimal precision.
 180 working precision.
 - Added saved history
 - Finished debug mode